Bobby Sands: Britain

-In response to a question in the House of Commons on 5 May 1981, UK Prime Minister Margaret Thatcher said, "Mr Sands was a convicted criminal.
+In response to a question in the House of Commons on 5 May 1981 the UK Prime Minister, Margaret Thatcher, said, "Mr Sands was a convicted criminal.
 He chose to take his own life.
 It was a choice that his organisation did not allow to many of its victims."

 Cardinal Basil Hume, head of the Catholic Church in England and Wales, condemned Sands, describing the hunger strike as a form of violence.
-However, he noted that this was his personal view.
+However he noted that this was his personal view.
 The Catholic Church's official stance was that ministrations should be provided to the hunger strikers who, believing their sacrifice to be for a higher good, were acting in good conscience.

 At Old Firm football matches in Glasgow, Scotland, some Rangers fans have been known to sing songs mocking Sands to taunt fans of Celtic.
 Celtic fans are traditionally more likely to support nationalists.
 Celtic fans regularly sing the republican song "The Roll of Honour", which commemorates the 10 men who died in the 1981 hunger strike, amongst other songs in support of the IRA.
 Sands is mentioned in the line "They stood beside their leader – the gallant Bobby Sands."
 Rangers' taunts have since been adopted by the travelling support of other UK clubs, particularly those with strong British nationalist ties, as a form of anti-Irish sentiment.
 The 1981 British Home Championship football tournament was cancelled following the refusal of teams from England and Wales to travel to Northern Ireland in the aftermath of his death, due to security concerns.